nkohari/forge/README.md

 the constructor of the class `Foo` had a parameter called `bar`.
 Forge sees this as a dependency, resolves the component named `bar` and passes the resolved instance to the constructor of `Foo`.

+## Dependency hints

-If you don't like this convention, you can add *component hints*, the syntax of which is reminiscent of `use strict`:
+If you don't want to rely on the convention of naming your constructor arguments the same as your components, you can add *dependency hints* to your types instead.
+The syntax is reminiscent of `use strict`:

 ```coffeescript